 This model suggests the following pattern:

-Pendleton’s model sets a good tone to the session right from the start and looks into how the positive outcomes were achieved.
+Pendleton’s model sets a good tone for the session right from the start and looks into how the positive outcomes were achieved.
 Agents’ self-reflection component is one of the strongest aspects of this approach.

 The key to professional growth lies in understanding what needs to be changed.
 If customer support reps analyze their own interactions and understand which behavior brings the best results, they are more likely to build upon this knowledge.

 Guided self-reflection is definitely a good way to help your customer service agents grow professionally.
-The Pendleton’s feedback model sets a good pattern for feedback sessions like this.
+Pendleton’s feedback model sets a good pattern for feedback sessions like this.

-The next feedback trio - situation, behaviour, impact - comes in handy in unexpected, yet critical, situations.
+The next feedback trio – situation, behavior, impact – comes in handy in unexpected, yet critical, situations.
 You can use this method to give feedback outside the regular feedback sessions to communicate negative messages to your team in a delicate but efficient way.

 This is a method that you will, hopefully, not have to use on a regular basis.
 It is a tool that helps you manage difficult situations where you have to react to something right away.